ieeerasdekut-arch/micro_ros_repo/README.md

 Open CMakeLists.txt (located in ~/ros2_ws/src/my_first_package/).
 Scroll down to just above the ament_package() line at the very bottom, and add this:

-# Tell CMake to install our Python scripts as executables
+# Tell CMake to install our Python src as executables
 install(PROGRAMS
   src/talker.py
   src/listener.py